 - print/analogue data resources

 - popular magazines such as Maclean's, Time, or National Geographic

 The University of Ottawa Library will consider accepting donations of gifts in kind according to the following criteria:

 Upon acceptance, gifts in kind are irrevocable and become the property of the University of Ottawa.
 Donors are required to sign a release form at the time of the donation.
 The Library reserves the right to dispose of non-retained items in a manner that it deems appropriate.
-The donor should discuss the disposition of items not retained by the Library.

 Collections from University departments and faculties are not automatically accepted, but need to meet the above selection criteria.
 For substantial collections, the department or faculty may be asked to bear cost of cataloguing and processing any material added to the collection.
 This would be discussed and negotiated before the gift is accepted for the collection.

 The donor assumes the costs of transporting to the University any accepted gifts.